Research Uses of the HEI

 The Healthy Eating Index–2015 (HEI–2015) is the latest version of the HEI.
 The HEI–2015 and its predecessors, the HEI-2010 and the HEI–2005, are versatile metrics that can be used in many types of studies to answer a range of questions at multiple levels of the "food stream".

 - Future Opportunities for Research Using the HEI

 Individuals do not make food choices in isolation.
 Rather, their eating behaviors are influenced by a myriad of contextual factors, including what types of food are available to them where they live, work, and shop.
 The food stream refers to the flow of foods from agricultural production, through processing and distribution channels, to the food that ends up on our plates.

 Increasingly, nutrition researchers are realizing that if we can characterize all the points (sometimes referred to as "levels") along the food stream, we can build a better understanding of influences on consumer behavior.
 For example, examining the healthfulness of the US food supply, the output from major producers, the menu of offerings in a school system, sales in a local grocery store, or individual-level diets could provide insights into the extent to which individuals have the capacity to make food choices that are consistent with dietary guidelines.

-The HEI–2005 and HEI–2010 are especially valuable tools in this regard because each of them can be used to evaluate any mix of foods.
+The versions of the HEI are especially valuable tools in this regard because each of them can be used to evaluate any mix of foods.
 Specifically, the standards used to assign HEI scores are not based on any specific requirements or recommendations.
 Rather, each of these indices relies on a universal set of standards that apply equally well to any set of foods along the food stream, including diets of individuals.
 This is a feasible approach because the standards are density-based and are set using age- and sex-specific recommendations that are similar per 1,000 calories.